krisf451/web-sprint-challenge-javascript-fundamentals/README.md

    <!--Making change for codegrade -->

+   .forEach - does not make a new array, so must create one to push desired items into.
+It must iterate through every single item in the array without stopping.
+It also doesn't need a return statement, that is optional.
+A use case would be if you had an array of objects, and you wanted a new array with only a certain key in the object you could use forEach.
+   .map - Returns a new array, so you won't need to create a new one.
+Requires the return keyword, what goes after the return keyword is what is pushed into the new array created by .map.
+One example of a use case is what we went over in the guides project.
+Say you have an array of objects, and you want to change all of the 'name' key values into lowercase.
+You could .map over the entire array, changing every name to lowercase with .map.
+   .filter - also returns a new array automatically similar to .map.
+Also, requires a return statement like .map. .filter filters results into a new array based on somehting that can be true or false, if it's true it's included, if it's false it's excluded.
+A use case for .filter would be something similar to today's sprint challenge.
+Say we had an array of objects with a 'population' key... and we wanted a new array with only the objects that have a population less than 100,000.
+You could use filter to create a new array with only the objects who met that condition.

 2. Explain the difference between a callback and a higher order function.

+Callback is what we pass into a function as an argument, a higher order function is the function that is able to accept function arguments.

 3. Explain what a closure is.

+The million dollar question.
+The difference between hired and not hired.
+A closure is the combination of a function bundled together with references to its surrounding state (the lexical environment)(javascript has lexical scope).
+In other words, a closure gives you access to an outer function's scope from an inner function.
+In javascript, closures are created every time a function is created, at function creation time.
+To use a closure, define a function inside another function and expose it.
+To expose a function, return it or pass it to another function.
+The inner function will have access to the variables in the outer funciton scope, even after the outer funciton has returned.

+Per google search, not my own words.

 4. Describe the four principles of the 'this' keyword.

+Window binding
+Implicit binding
+Explicit binding
+New binding

 5. Why do we need super() in an extended class?

+to inherit any methods from the parent class

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.